No products in the cart.

 * Law Student Rate is for current law students only.

-CA General: This program is approved for 6.5 units of general CLE in California.
+CA General: This program is approved for 6.5 units of general, including .75 ethics CLE in California.

 NJ General: The LIVE session of this course is approved, under New Jersey’s CLE Approved Jurisdiction policy, for 6.5 CLE units.
 Pincus Professional Education is a CA Accredited Provider, which is a NJ approved jurisdiction.
 See the New Jersey State CLE Board Regulations and Guidelines for further information.